frank613/CTC-based-GOP/README.md

 # CTC-based-GOP
-This repo related to the paper "A Framework for Phoneme-Level Pronunciation Assessment Using CTC" for INTERSPEECH2024 <br />
+This repo relates to the paper "A Framework for Phoneme-Level Pronunciation Assessment Using CTC" for INTERSPEECH2024 <br />
 {xinwei.cao, zijian.fan, torbjorn.svendsen, giampiero.salvi}@ntnu.no

 ## In the folder:generate-GOP there are the scripts for generating the scalar GOPs